quarkusio/resteasy-reactive-testsuite/README.md

 * Any files in `<TS_HOME>/bin` and `<TS_HOME>/bin/xml` (except for `ts.*` files)

-### Configuring the Java EE 8 RI as the VI
+### Configuring the Jakarta EE 8 RI as the VI

-To configure the Java EE 8 RI as the server under test (that is, to use the Java EE 8 RI as the VI) follow the steps listed below.
+To configure the Jakarta EE 8 RI as the server under test (that is, to use the Jakarta EE 8 RI as the VI) follow the steps listed below.

-In this scenario, the goal is simply to test the Java EE 8 RI against the CTS for the purposes of familiarizing yourself with CTS test procedures.
+In this scenario, the goal is simply to test the Jakarta EE 8 RI against the CTS for the purposes of familiarizing yourself with CTS test procedures.
-You may also want to refer to the Quick Start guides included with the Java EE 8 CTS for similar instructions.
+You may also want to refer to the Quick Start guides included with the Jakarta EE 8 CTS for similar instructions.

 1. Set server properties in your `<TS_HOME>/bin/ts.jte` file to suit your test environment.